colonbrack3t/Final-Year-Project-2022/README.md

 ## Software requirements

-You will also need Unity installed to run the VR portion of this project, and will need Python installed to run the data analysis and graphing portion of this project.
+You will need Unity installed to run the VR portion of this project, and will need Python installed to run the data analysis and graphing portion of this project.

 ### Unity
 You will need to install this from the [Unity website](https://unity.com/download).
 You wil also need to create a Unity account.